 There are just some things you should never pack away and risk never seeing again.
 While some are obvious (or so you would think), others aren’t, so let’s start with the basics.

 Any item of value should never be checked into the belly of a plane.
 Small digital cameras, DSLR cameras, video cameras, laptops, Kindles, iPads, cell phones and even portable hard drives are all included in this category.
 If you would be sad to lose it, don’t check it.
 Carry it in a backpack or purse onto the plane.

-While you may think you should just throw your makeup bag in your checked bag, and you can, but if you have an expensive makeup kit that you don’t want to part with, pack it in your purse.
-This is especially important on international flights or if you have multiple connections.
-Items that aren’t easily replaced (i.e. that mineral powder it took you two years of research to finally settle on) should always be carried on your person.
+Pack your makeup bag in your carry-on bag, especially for international flights or if you have multiple connections.
+Items that aren’t easily replaced (i.e. that mineral powder it took you two years of research to finally settle on) should always be carried on the plane.